hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 Configuring Matlab for parallel computing
 +++++++++++++++++++++++++++++++++++++++++

 Using parallel computing together with Matlab does not work out of the box.
-You will need to follow some (simple) configurations steps, that will be explained here.
+You will need to follow some (simple) configurations steps, which will be explained here.

 First of all, you will need some scripts that will configure Matlab for parallel use.
 You can download the appropriate script from this
 `repository <https://github.com/hpcleuven/matlab-remote>`_.
 Place this folder somewhere on your cluster storage (e.g. ``$VSC_DATA``).
 Set your working directory to